Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.0.md

 UNXKEOA8KH      device
 ```

-When you see the `UNXKEOA8KH device`, you PC is connected with your Android.
+When you see the `UNXKEOA8KH device`, your PC is connected with the Android OS running on your ReSpeaker.
 Then you can use adb tools to access to the ReSpeaker Core v2.0.

 ```
 PS D:\Android\> ./adb root